kwiamwis/aalenia/potapps/utilities.md

 ::: details Unrestricted

-`AU/AalenianUtilities`  Opens documentation and configuration for Aalenian Utilities
+`AU/AalenianUtilities`  Opens documentation and configuration for Aalenian Utilities, only administrators or those with the 'manage' permission able to change settings

 `AGID [Username/AGID]?`  Returns a player's AGID copied to your clipboard
 >